 Opposition leader and former deputy premier Anwar Ibrahim was convicted of sodomy for a second time in 2015, charges Mr Anwar maintained were politically motivated.

 The opposition politician has since been pardoned by the new prime minister and is seen as a likely successor to Mr Mahathir.

 In 2016, a security act aimed at combating terrorism was used to detain electoral reform activists.

-In April this year, Mr Najib's government set up a law against spreading "fake news".
+Ahead of the 2018 election, Mr Najib's government set up a law against spreading "fake news".

 Challenges and controversies

-The real blight of Mr Najib's political career though has been accusations of corruption and mismanagement over the state investment fund, 1Malaysia Development Berhad.
+The real blight of Mr Najib's political career has been accusations of corruption and mismanagement over the state investment fund, 1Malaysia Development Berhad.